Kitware/CMake/Help/command/file.rst

 ``OUTPUT <output-file>``
   Specify the output file name to generate.
-Use generator expressions such as ``$<CONFIG>`` to specify a configuration-specific output file name.
+Use generator expressions such as :genex:`$<CONFIG>` to specify a configuration-specific output file name.
 Multiple configurations may generate the same output file only if the generated content is identical.
 Otherwise, the ``<output-file>`` must evaluate to an unique name for each configuration.

   .. versionchanged:: 3.10
     A relative path (after evaluating generator expressions) is treated